 At first glance, inverse psoriasis can easily be mistaken for intertrigo.
-You’re more likely to have inverse psoriasis if you have a family history of psoriasis or if you have already been diagnosed with a type of psoriasis.
+You’re more likely to have inverse psoriasis if you have a family history of psoriasis or if you’ve already been diagnosed with a type of psoriasis.

-Inverse psoriasis generally responds favorably to topical medicines.
-If you’ve previously had a rash that didn’t get better with antifungal treatment, your doctor may suspect inverse psoriasis.
+Inverse psoriasis generally responds well to topical medicines.
+If you’ve had a rash before that didn’t get better with antifungal treatment, your doctor may suspect inverse psoriasis.

 If your rash is accompanied by an unpleasant odor, you’re more likely to have intertrigo.
 This rash will respond better to antifungal treatments.

 Psoriasis isn’t contagious.
 The exact cause of it isn’t clear, but it’s likely a combination of genetics and a triggering event.

 You’re more likely to develop psoriasis if you have a family history of the disease.
 Inverse psoriasis is more common in people who are obese or who have deep skin folds.
 People with a weakened immune system are also at a greater risk of developing the skin condition.

 Skin rubbing on skin is the main cause of intertrigo, and anyone can develop it.
 The condition isn’t contagious.

 - you’re regularly exposed to high heat and humidity